Auction Finance

 Types of commercial properties that auction finance can cover:

-- Licenced HMO
+- Licensed HMO

 - Mixed Use (part residential, part commercial)